telerik/reporting-docs/upgrade/overview.md

 The Telerik Upgrade Wizard does not support .NET Core projects.
 To upgrade your .NET project, manually upgrade the references to the Telerik Reporting assemblies or NuGet packages and the HTML5 Report Viewer scripts to the required version.

-You can only manually update website, WPF, and Silverlight projects which use the WPF and Silverlight Report Viewers but do not have separately purchased Telerik UI for WPF and Telerik UI for Silverlight products.
+You can only manually update the website projects and WPF projects that use the WPF Report Viewers but do not have separately purchased Telerik UI for WPF product.

 ## Upgrading Projects Manually